25 Self Development Books Every Life Coach Should Read (and one they shouldn’t)

 I didn’t even enjoy the start as it seemed too slanted toward management and business than coaching per se.

 But boy am I glad I stuck with it.
-It’s a killer of a book for new, and even established coaches.
+It’s a fantastic book for new, and even established coaches like myself.

 Bungay-Stanier offers up some killer questions, one of which had me cursing that it wasn’t in the PDF on a question asking that I give to course attendees.
 It is now!